 The King also sought to impose a new ‘high church’ (ie quasi-Catholic) prayer-book on Presbyterian Scotland.
-It was too much, resulting in riots in Edinburgh and the declaration of the ‘National Covenant’ in 1638, opposing the King’s interference.
+It was too much, resulting in riots in Edinburgh and the declaration of the National Covenant in 1638, opposing the King’s interference.
 The ‘Covenanters’, as they became known, simply would not accept any King attempting to be head of their church.
-Charles declared a ‘bishops’ war’ on Scotland, which went badly and ended up with the Scots occupying Newcastle upon Tyne.
-Desperate for money, the King summoned Parliament.
-Parliament revised its earlier Petition of Right into a 200-clause ‘Grand Remonstrance’, which was so radical that it has even now not been fully acted upon.
-In January 1642, Charles entered Parliament and attempted to arrest those that he saw as the ringleaders.
-Armed bands sought the Queen, perceived to be a bad influence.
+Charles declared what became known as ‘the Bishops’ War’ on Scotland, which went badly for him and ended up with the Scots occupying Newcastle upon Tyne.
+The conflict also marked the opening shots in what would become a much wider civil war.
+Desperate for money, the King summoned the English Parliament.
+Parliament revised its earlier Petition of Right into a 200-clause ‘Grand Remonstrance’, which was so radical that, even now, it has not been fully acted upon.
+In January 1642, Charles entered Parliament and vainly attempted to arrest those that he saw as the ringleaders.
+Armed bands sympathetic to Parliament sought the Queen, who was perceived to be a bad influence.
 It seems that Charles and Henrietta were genuinely fond of one another.
-They parted, she heading for the safety of France and the King to Nottingham where he raised his standard and summoned his subjects to defend their king.
+They parted, she heading for the safety of France and the King to Nottingham where, on 22 August, he raised his standard and summoned his subjects to defend their king.
 Civil War had returned to Britain.

-The war that is generally known as the English Civil War was more accurately British, because although most of the initial fighting took place in England, the whole of Britain was involved.
+The war that is generally known as the English Civil War was more accurately British, because although much of the initial fighting took place in England, the whole of Britain was involved.
 It was a tragic war, as if there is any other kind, setting friends, sons, fathers and brothers against each other.
-Yet it was one of the prime shapers of modern Britain, and it was a revolution.
+Yet it was one of the prime shapers of modern Britain – and it was a revolution.
 The final outcome meant that the monarchy could never again challenge the will of Parliament – well, not without provoking a constitutional crisis, anyway.

 Factional support was more or less regional, with the Parliamentarians, or ‘Roundheads’ (because some of them sported shorter hair) stronger in the wealthier and typically more radical south-east and London.
 The rest of the country apart from Scotland generally sided with the King.
 There were religious divisions too: puritanical Protestants supported Parliament; Catholics fought for the Royalists.
-It wasn’t always that simple, of course, but it will do for our purposes.
+It wasn’t that simple, of course; but it will do for our purposes.